Honda Capa: General information

 The Honda Capa was developed on the Honda Logo platform and is the first generation of the J Mover series.
 Its concept was based on a 'Small is Smart' way of thinking.
 Ease of use in everyday life, compactness, lightness and friendliness to the environment were some of the criteria built into the design.
 The proposal was that the Capa was to be 'joyful' however this translates better as 'fun'.
 It was one class larger than the kei-sized Honda Life, but smaller than the compact sized, Honda CR-V which based on the Honda Civic platform, and reflected the growing popularity of MPV/SUV/minivan vehicles.

-While a well-though out design, it arrived after the Nissan Cube, which was typically proced about 10 percent below the Capa, and this made for low sales.
+While a well-thought out design, it arrived after the Nissan Cube, which was typically priced about 10 percent below the Capa, and this made for low sales.
 In production for just shy of four years, the total number of Capas produced came to 110,312 (the competing Cube reached this number in the first eleven months of sales).
 This was far short of the original target sales of 72,000 car per year.

 The Honda Capa was designed to offer ample headroom and legroom, thanks to a 'dual deck package' chassis design.
+The interior height of the passenger compartment is 1240 mm as a result of this construction, and 1750 mm in length.
 This uses a double floor, with all mechanical items occupying the space beneath a flat floor for the passenger area, which also made for higher safety in a collision.
 The Honda Capa was equipped with a 1.5-litre, single-overhead-cam, four-valve inline four-cylinder D15B engine.
 It was initially offered only with Honda's Multimatic continuously variable transmission (CVT), but following an update, a regular four-speed automatic transmission option was introduced as a lower cost option on front-wheel-drive versions.